 If you suspect that your dog has a food allergy, it will need to be put on an exclusive prescription or hydrolyzed protein diet that to free from the allergen.
 The decision will be given by your vet to use the specific food for your pet which is suitable for her.

 5. Avoid Touch Eye

 Try Avoiding touching eyes or face after contact with dogs.
-If you have dog allergies, this simple tips will change your life and may relieve you from such problems.
+If you have dog allergies, these simple tips will change your life and may relieve you from such problems.

 Recommended Post: Top 13 Small Sized Dog Breeds For Families and Kids

 Wash your hands with soap immediately after contact with dogs and cats.
 This washing habit also followed after visiting any home having pet animals.

 Please try to avoid close contact with dogs, such as hugging or kissing them.
 This habit will reduce the affected rate by dog allergies.

 8. Vacuum Cleaner

 You may use a vacuum cleaner to trap and contain airborne allergens in the home to clean carpets and sofa.
 The vacuum cleaner is the best method to remove hidden allergens from the dogs’ house and surrounding areas.